olivier-maes/sipsavy/readme.md

 ### TLS

-To generate a self-signed TLS, locate the `generate_cert.go` file and run the following command:
+To generate a self-signed TLS, locate the `generate_cert.go` file and run the following command, you should then place the generated files in the `tls` directory under the root of the project.

 ```bash
 go run /Users/<<username>>/go/go1.24.0/src/crypto/tls/generate_cert.go --rsa-bits=2048 --host=localhost